scrtlabs/SecretNetwork/docs/testnet/verify-sgx.md

 Consult with the [Intel API](https://api.trustedservices.intel.com/documents/sgx-attestation-api-spec.pdf#page=21) for more on these values.

-If you do not see such an output, look for a file called `attestation_cert.der` which should have been created in your $(home) directory.
+If you do not see such an output, look for a file called `attestation_cert.der` which should have been created in your `$HOME` directory.
 You can then use the command `secretd parse <path/to/attestation_cert.der>` to check the result a successful result should be a 64 byte hex string (e.g. `0x9efe0dc689447514d6514c05d1161cea15c461c62e6d72a2efabcc6b85ed953b`.

 ### 4. What to do if this didn't work?